iwillspeak/docket/docs/03-configuration.md

 ### Highlighting

 Code blocks are highlighted with [Syntect](https://crates.io/crates/syntect) or [`highlight.js`](https://highlightjs.org).
 Syntect is the default.
+Syntect can be disabled at compile / install time by not including the `syntect-hl` feature, or at documentation build time by setting the `DOCKET_FORCE_JS_HL` environment variable.

 By default the type of each block is inferred automatically.
 Fenced code blocks can be used to add a hint about the type of code:

     :::nohighlight
     ```py